 1. Michael Kitces

-Michael Kitces is a recognized authority figure for succeeding as a financial advisor, something that’s reflected in his YouTube content.
+Michael Kitces is a recognized authority for succeeding as a financial advisor, something that’s reflected in his YouTube content.
 Videos offer deep dives into everything from building a thriving boutique business to growing a firm to more than $1 billion in revenue.
 The channel’s content follows an interview format, with Kitces sitting down to chat all things advisory with industry experts.
+One of the most recent videos touched on how to maintain work/life balance without sacrificing growth.

 3. Dave Zoller, CFP® (Streamline My Practice: For Financial Advisors)